Valyreon/Subloader/README.md

 Installer will also add 'Find subtitles' menu in right click context menu of .avi, .mkv and .mp4 files for easy access.

 SubLoader now has a working UI for configuring wanted subtitle languages.
-You can access it via 'Settings' button on the SubLoader main form in the bottom right corner.
+You can access it via 'Settings' button on the main form in the bottom right corner.

 ### Acknowledgments